-Travel to Mongolia may require you the oldest Buddhist monastery of country, Erdene Zuu ”Jewel Temple”, was built between 1585 and 1586.
-The statue and monastery is located one of the must-see places of Mongolian tour destinations in Ovorkhangai province about 20 kilometers northeast Kharkhorin.
+Travel to Mongolia may require you the oldest Buddhist monastery of the country, Erdene Zuu ”Jewel Temple”, was built between 1585 and 1586.
+The statue and monastery are located one of the must-see places of Mongolian tour destinations in Ovorkhangai province about 20 kilometers northeast Kharkhorin.
 It is inscribed on the UNESCO World Heritage list.

-The site offers you not only Buddhist statues but also history of ancient city Kharkhorin and beautiful nature of Orkhon valley.
+The site offers you not only Buddhist statues but also the history of ancient city Kharkhorin and beautiful nature of Orkhon valley.

 2. Big Buddha Statue in Zaisan Square

-All the people to visit Mongolia could see this peaceful garden with Buddha statue and have some fresh air with view of the city.
+All the people to visit Mongolia could see this peaceful garden with Buddha statue and have some fresh air with a view of the city.

 1. The Migjid Janraisag statue in Gandan monastery

 You can visit this most famous historical and religious center of Mongolia while on your tours Mongolia in UB.
 The statue is made of valuable metals including copper, silver, gold and many other jewelry stones.
-The Migjid Janraisag statue which means the lord who watches the every direction, was inaugurated by Dalai Lama in 1996 after 5 years of work.
+The Migjid Janraisag statue which means the Lord who watches every direction was inaugurated by Dalai Lama in 1996 after 5 years of work.
 The statue contains 2286 precious stones, 27 tons of medicinal plants, 334 sutras and 2 million mantras.
 The monastery is the center of Mongolian religious and Buddhism and includes one of the most famous Buddhist statues in Mongolia.
 You should put this most famous place of Mongolian Buddhism on your travel Mongolia list.